Disaster Prep Financial Checklist: Earthquakes, Floods, Heatwaves & More | Remitly

 • Emergency Cash: Keep a small amount of cash in small bills in your emergency kit.

 • Emergency Fund: Aim to save even a small amount regularly.
-Ready.gov suggests saving even $5 or $10 a week to build a buffer for unexpected costs like temporary lodging or repairs.
+Ready.gov suggests saving even $5 or $10 a week.

 Reliable Money Transfers